It’s 2022. The publishing world has changed. Opportunity is knocking.

 A common way to find readers is to publish your book on Kindle Select.
 When you publish on Kindle Select, readers can read your book for free if they’re members of Kindle Unlimited.
 Offer another free gift (book or otherwise) to readers, include a link back to your website and build your audience over time.

-Many authors are having success with Facebook Ads.
+Many authors are having success with Facebook Ads and Amazon Ads.
 You can use ManyChat with Facebook ads, or check out Needls if you want a more hands off approach to advertising.
 And check out Ebook Booster too.
-If you can get a promotion on BookBub or Buck Books, you'll get a nice boost in sales and gain some new readers.
+If you can get a promotion on BookBub or Buck Books, you’ll get a nice boost in sales and gain some new readers.

 There are a lot of websites that claim to provide exposure for your books.
 Some are good.
 Some are a waste of money.
 Before you spend money on any book promotions, make sure you know exactly what you’re getting in exchange for that money.
 Here are some websites that you can take a look at.

 BundleRabbit, Bookbub, Freebooksy/Bargain Booksy, Instafreebie, Book Gorilla, The Fussy Librarian, Instafreebie, BookSends, Ereader News today, Written Word Media.

 For Contests and giveaways check out Rafflecopter, Gleam.io, or Kingsumo.
 Also consider BookFunnel, and Books2Read.